l1m-io/l1m/README.md

-# inferableghq/llm
+# l1m

-A TypeScript/Node.js API extracts structured data from text and images using LLMs.
+A low-level API to extract structured data from text and images using LLMs.

 ## API Endpoints